Yale Bulldogs men's ice hockey

 The Yale Bulldogs men's ice hockey team represents Yale University in New Haven, Connecticut and is the oldest collegiate ice hockey team in the United States.
 The Bulldogs compete in the Ivy League and the ECAC Hockey League (ECACHL) and play their home games at Ingalls Rink, also called the Yale Whale.
-The current head coach is Keith Allain, who led the Bulldogs to an Ivy League championship in his first year as head coach (2006–2007 season).
-Allain is assisted by former QU/UND goaltender, Josh Siembida.
+The current head coach is Jeff Hamilton, Yale College Class of 2001, who took over April 4, 2026.
 On April 13, 2013, the Bulldogs shut out Quinnipiac 4–0 to win their first NCAA Division I Championship.